Comparing Aluminum vs. Galvanized Steel Ammonia Evaporators for Freezers

 4. Chlorine Based

-Both aluminum and galvanized steel are attacked by Acidic, Strongly Alkaline, and Chlorine based cleaners.
+Both aluminum and galvanized steel are attacked by Acidic, Strongly Alkaline, and Chlorine-based cleaners.
 These types of cleaners are not recommended for use on any ammonia evaporators.
 A foaming type Mildly Alkaline cleaner (such as Base-511 manufactured by Great Western Chemical) is recommended for both aluminum and galvanized steel surfaces.
 If Caustic Soda (Strong Alkaline) must be used for clean up, then galvanized steel is preferred over aluminum, since zinc has higher resistance than aluminum to mildly alkaline solutions.
 Advantage: Colmac Reliability Since 1984, Colmac has successfully manufactured all-aluminum evaporators for ammonia refrigeration systems.
 Only the best quality, heavy-wall, seamless drawn, 3003 alloy aluminum tubing is used.
-100% of this tubing is eddy current tested at the Colmac factory prior to assembly into evaporators, insuring zero-defects.
-All tube joints are carefully joined by a special TIG welding process, then pressure tested at 500 psig to insure absolutely no leaks.
+100% of this tubing is eddy current tested at the Colmac factory before assembly into evaporators, insuring zero-defects.
+All tube joints are carefully joined by a special TIG welding process, then pressure tested at 500 psi to insure absolutely no leaks.
 The result of this rigorous quality manufacturing program is zero leaks in any tube or welded joint on start-up on any Colmac all-aluminum ammonia evaporator ever made!

 REMEMBER When you want to specify Quality, specify Colmac for freezers